 Fast & Sleep Out: February 26-27, 2016 (Outreach)

 ASHS hosts a 24 hour Fast & Sleep Out during Lent to help raise awareness and be in solidarity with our domestic and global neighbors struggling with hunger and homelessness.
 The F&SO was held on Friday, February 27th through Saturday, February 28th.
 The event included a 24 hour fast, speakers on hunger and homelessness, service opportunities, education on the issues of poverty, student reflections, plus fun and games.
 Students stayed after school on Friday to participate in evening activities, spent the night at Spalding and broke their fast with a shared meal.

 Service Trip, Camden, NJ, The Urban Challenge: Date is June 27 - July 2, 2016 (Outreach)

 Each summer, a group of ASHS students, departs for Camden, New Jersey to participate in The Romero Center’s Urban Challenge.
 The week provides an opportunity for direct service and education on social justice issues through serving people who are in remarkable need.
 It is our hope to foster personal growth of students by expanding the participant’s awareness and examining misconceptions through personal interaction with people.
 Throughout the week, students will be exposed to a variety of service experiences, speakers on various societal issues, and justice activities.
 The week also provides moments for individual and group reflection to make sense out of student experiences.
 Students are expected to participate in the entire trip and to attend 1-2 preparation meetings prior to the trip.
 Spots are limited.
-Applications and trip information sheets will be available in February 2015 in the Campus Ministry office and under Campus Ministry/Forms & Applications on Haiku.
+Applications and trip information sheets are available on the table outside the Campus Ministry office and under Campus Ministry/Forms & Applications on Haiku.
 Applications are due Friday, March 6th at 3:00 pm in the Campus Ministry office.

 Service Trip, Habitat For Humanity, Eastern Shore of Virginia: Date is TBD (Outreach)